 Taxidermy Mounts for Sale - White Fallow Deer

-Uncommon White Fallow Deer taxidermy shoulder mount.
-Mounted in an upright position with a slight turn of the head to the right.
+Hard to find White Fallow Deer taxidermy shoulder mount.
+Mounted in an upright position with the head facing straight looking out into the room.
 Beautiful hair that is white with hints of gold.
-Interesting horns with an outside spread of 15".
-The exquisite detailing and craftsmanship that went into this mount earn our highest taxidermy quality rating of "Premier."
-A hard to find piece to add to the trophy room, hunting lodge or tavern.
+Interesting horns with an outside spread of 16".
+The exquisite detailing and craftsmanship that went into this mount earn our taxidermy quality rating of "Excellent."
+A necessity for collectors of uncommon taxidermy mounts

 Weight: 9 lbs.

 Wall hanger is attached.
 Hangs from a single screw.

 Ships in a secure wood crate.

 Fallow deer originate from Europe and the Asian Mediterranean.
 They are known mostly for their palmate, multi-point antlers, which distinguish fallow deer from all other deer and also for their projecting Adam's apple.
 The fallow deer stand around 37" tall, and males weigh from 175 - 225 lbs.
 There are several color variations: the original chestnut with white spots which looks similar to the axis deer, the menil, which has a creamy tan background also with white spots; the white fallow and the black or "chocolate" fallow, which is really a grayish brown.